emoore29/link-sharing-app/quick-links/README.md

 ## Development Notes

+### NextAuth.js

+I chose this because it will integrate well with Next.js, PostgreSQL, and Vercel.
+I followed the instructions for getting started from the [NextAuth documentation](https://next-auth.js.org/getting-started/example).

+npm install next-auth.

 ### Setting up a Postgres DB

 I was unsure if I had installed postgreSQL for a previous project that I did not continue with.
 These are the steps I followed to set up the database: